Manicpanic1/Project-Luna/README.md

    * Luna - a virtual assistant program (think Clippy mixed with Malwarebytes)
-   * When attacked Solanna executed a swap protocol - giving Luna the physical body
+   * When attacked Solanna executed a swap protocol - giving Luna the physical body and putting her in a chip/usb/sd card.
+Luna has to go get the chip, is cut off by Set (First boss), Set makes off with the save device.